Title

 Body

-Encounter-level data will be released upon request and are subject to the confidentiality provisions set forth in Final Regulations, Revenue and Fiscal Affairs Office, Chapter 19, Statutory Authority: 1976 Code Section 44-6-170, Article 9, “Data Release For Medical Encounter Data & Financial Reports.”
+Encounter-level data will be released upon request and are subject to the confidentiality provisions set forth in Final Regulations, Revenue and Fiscal Affairs Office, Chapter 19, Statutory Authority: 1976 Code Section 44-6-170, Article 11, “Data Release for Medical Encounter Data & Financial Reports.”
 Failure to comply with the confidentiality provisions in these regulations can result in legal action as specified in Section 44-6-180, as amended, Code of Laws of South Carolina, 1976.

 A. Encounter-Level Data Elements

-1. Inpatient Hospitalizations Encounter-Level Data Elements
+1. Inpatient Hospitalization Encounter-Level Data Elements

-• Length of stay
+• Length of stay (days)

 • Day of the week of admission